visgl/loaders.gl/modules/core/README.md

-# loaders.gl
+# @loaders.gl/core

-This module contains framework independent 3D and geospatial loaders (parsers).
+This module contains shared utilities for loaders.gl, a collection of framework independent 3D and geospatial loaders (parsers).